 Beneficiaries

-Money raised by the Muskie Fund for Legal Services supports six non-profit legal services providers which provide legal services to Maine's low-income and elderly residents.
+Money raised by the Muskie Fund for Legal Services supports six non-profit organizations which provide legal services to Maine's low-income and elderly residents.

 The University of Maine School of Law provides clinical education and public service through the Cumberland Legal Clinic.
 The Clinic provides free representation to individuals facing significant barriers with legal cases in York, Cumberland, Sagadahoc, and Androscoggin counties, and to incarcerated individuals throughout Maine.
 Clients are represented by law students who are specially licensed by the Maine Supreme Judicial Court and U.S. District Court.
 The Clinic provides approximately half of each graduating class at the Law School with the opportunity to represent low income Mainers, benefiting hundreds of residents who would otherwise have been unable to obtain legal counsel.